Tongin Market: History

-Tongin Market was built in 1941 as a market for the Japanese in the vicinity of Hyoja-dong and near the Gyeongbok Palace, and after the Korean War, as the population grew in the Sogong area, the market expanded.
+Tongin Market was built in 1941 as a market for the Japanese in the vicinity of Hyoja-dong and near the palace Gyeongbokgung, and after the Korean War, as the population grew in the Sogong area, the market expanded.

 In 2005, it was registered as a legitimate market according to the special law for the promotion of the traditional market and then equipped with modernization facilities.
-In 2010, it was selected as the 'Seoul Culture Market' hosted by Seoul City and Jongno-gu.
+In 2010, it was selected as the 'Seoul Culture Market' hosted by the governments of Seoul and Jongno District.

 In 2011, the market started a rejuvenation programme that saw the introduction of yeopjeon brass coins as means of payment on the market.
 The number of stores is about 70 across food stalls and goods vendors.
 The programme resulted in growing visitor numbers and started to attract tourists.